tanajis/myProjects/Heap_Array/README.md

 ------------

-This is a demontration of unit testing using unitest module of python. project consist of array implementation of heap data structure.
+This is a demontration of unit testing using unitest module of python.
+It consist of array implementation of heap data structure.
 The tests folder contain the testing script to test this module.

 How To Use This